maxodenheimer/wcf_embedded_search/README.md

 # Carlo GPT

-AI-powered search for a soccer match."
+AI-powered search for a soccer match.

 Everything is 100% open source.